mjorgen1/explore-fair-impacts/README.md

 When mitigation methods are applied to make fairer machine learning models in fairness-related classification settings, there is an assumption that the disadvantaged group should be better off than if no fairness mitigation method was applied.
 However, this is a potentially dangerous assumption because a ``fair'' model outcome does not automatically imply a positive impact for a disadvantaged individual---they could still be negatively impacted.
 Modeling and accounting for those impacts is key to ensure that mitigated models are not unintentionally harming individuals; we investigate if mitigated models can still negatively impact disadvantaged individuals and what conditions affect those impacts in a loan repayment example.
 Our results show that most mitigated models negatively impact disadvantaged group members in comparison to the unmitigated models.
 The domain-dependent impacts of model outcomes should help drive future mitigation method development.

-We owe a great deal to Liu et al.'s work, [*Delayed Impact of Fair Machine Learning*](https://arxiv.org/abs/1803.04383).
-We extended their [code](https://github.com/lydiatliu/delayedimpact) here to solve a classification problem with multiple ML models, fairness metrics, and mitigation methods.

 # Links
 **Paper** (Link to come shortly): Not so Fair: The Impact of Presumably Fair Machine Learning Models in the Proceedings of the AAAI/ACM Conference on AI, Ethics, and Society 2023